score-spec/score.dev/content/blog/score-joins-the-cncf-as-a-sandbox-project/index.md

 If we’ve sparked your interest and you’d be curious about working on an implementation for Score, don’t hesitate to reach out - we’d love to make this a reality!
 We welcome contributors from both new organisations and individual contributors.

-For more information about Score and our participation in the CNCF, please visit [Score on GitHub](https://github.com/score-spec/spec) and join the [community on Slack](https://scorecommunity.slack.com/join/shared_invite/zt-2ly2l3vpg-zQCCtiEsQ7Tp3PdEWY07rA#/shared-invite/email).
+For more information about Score and our participation in the CNCF, please visit [Score on GitHub](https://github.com/score-spec/spec) and join the [#score channel on the CNCF Slack](https://slack.cncf.io).

 Thank you for reading and being a part of our journey! ❤️